-- Communicate to staff at the start of On-Site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease. - Offer initial training to all staff prior to being in-person in any instructional model.
+• Communicate to staff at the start of On-Site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease.

+PD will be offered by our RN prior to Return to School instruction.
+All information regarding disinfection protocols, as well as additional COVID related information will be provided to families via the BACR Hybrid teacher's manual.

+Offer initial training to all staff prior to being in-person in any instructional model.
 Training could be accomplished through all staff webinar, narrated slide decks, online video, using professional learning communities, or mailing handouts with discussion.
 Training cannot be delivered solely through the sharing or forwarding information electronically or in paper copy form as this is an insufficient method for ensuring fidelity to public health protocols (see section 8b for specific training requirements).
+Note: Instructional time requirements allow for time to be devoted for professional learning that includes RSSL training.

+Our district RN will provide live instruction that includes a slide deck created by district RNs in a live Zoom session prior to the first day of Return to In Person instruction.
+Training includes a 30 minute module from RSSL and live Q and A with RN.

+• Post "COVID -19 Hazard Poster" and "Masks Required" signs as required by OSHA administrative rule OAR 437-001-0744(3)(d) and (e).

+Signs will be provided by the district and posted by BACR staff

-Note: Instructional time requirements allow for time to be devoted for professional learning that includes RSSL training. - Post "COVID -19 Hazard Poster" and "Masks Required" signs as required by OSHA administrative rule OAR 437-001-0744(3)(d) and (e). - Develop protocols for communicating with students, families and staff who have come into close contact with a person who has COVID-19. - o The definition of exposure is being within 6 feet of a person who has COVID-19 for at least 15 cumulative minutes in a day. - o OSHA has developed a model notification policy. - Develop protocols for communicating immediately with staff, families, and the school community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding. - Periodic interval training also keeps the vigilance to protocols ever present when fatigue and changing circumstances might result in reduced adherence to guidance. - Provide all information in languages and formats accessible to the school community.
+- Develop protocols for communicating with students, families and staff who have come into close contact with a person who has COVID-19. - o The definition of exposure is being within 6 feet of a person who has COVID-19 for at least 15 cumulative minutes in a day. - o OSHA has developed a model notification policy.

+BACR will follow the RSSL protocol regarding any person who comes in close contact with a confirmed case of COVID-19 and notify those exposed and give general notice to all employees within the building in writing.

+BACR letter as per OSHA guidance and notification policy due to COVID-19 exposure.

+• Develop protocols for communicating immediately with staff, families, and the school community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding.

+As per OSHA guidance staff/families who have been in direct contact with COVID-19 will be notified immediately via phone with a follow up written communication.

+Students (and teacher) in the cohort of direct contact will quarantine for 14 days and study via CDL.
+BACR will work directly with our Local Health Authority regarding protocols and follow up.

+BSD COVID-19 Health and Safety Guidance

+• Periodic interval training also keeps the vigilance to protocols ever present when fatigue and changing circumstances might result in reduced adherence to guidance.

+BACR Return to In Person Instruction Handbook is readily available to all staff.
+Signage about the building serves as reminders.
+Protocol reminders are included in the BACR TeacherSource page within the Hybrid/CDL Folder for teachers.

+Provide all information in languages and formats accessible to the school community.

+BACR community newsletter/ information is published in English and Spanish.
+Where other languages have been provided with district support, other languages are included ie: Home Screening, When to Stay Home etc. that were published in 6-8 languages.
 Plan Details for 1e.